Yoast/wordpress-seo/.github/CONTRIBUTING.md

 Please do not report security issues here, but email them to security at yoast dot com so we can deal with them securely and quickly.

 ## I have found a bug
-Before opening a new issue, please try:
+Before opening a new issue, please:
+* update to the newest versions of WordPress and the Yoast SEO plugins.
-* searching for duplicate issues and prevent opening a duplicate issue.
+* search for duplicate issues to prevent opening a duplicate issue.
 If there is already an open existing issue, please comment on that issue.
-* checking our [knowledge base](http://kb.yoast.com) for your issue.
+* check our [knowledge base](http://kb.yoast.com) for your issue.
 There are a lot of common errors documented there with possible solutions.
-* checking for [plugin and theme conflicts](https://kb.yoast.com/kb/how-to-check-for-plugin-conflicts/).
+* check for [plugin and theme conflicts](https://kb.yoast.com/kb/how-to-check-for-plugin-conflicts/).
 Please report your findings in the issue.
-* checking for [JavaScript errors with your browser's console](https://kb.yoast.com/kb/how-to-find-javascript-errors-with-your-browsers-console/).
+* check for [JavaScript errors with your browser's console](https://kb.yoast.com/kb/how-to-find-javascript-errors-with-your-browsers-console/).
 Please report your findings in the issue.
-* adding as much information as possible.
-For example: adding screenshots, relevant links, step by step guides etc.
+* add as much information as possible.
+For example: add screenshots, relevant links, step by step guides etc.
-* updating to the newest versions of WordPress and the Yoast SEO plugins.

 ## I have a feature request
-Before opening a new issue, please try:
+Before opening a new issue, please:
-* searching for duplicate issues and prevent opening a duplicate feature request.
+* search for duplicate issues to prevent opening a duplicate feature request.
 If there is already an open existing request, please leave a comment there.
-* adding as much information as possible.
+* add as much information as possible.
 For example: give us a clear explanation of why you think the feature request is something we should consider for the Yoast SEO plugins.

 ## I want to create a patch
 Community made patches, localizations, bug reports and contributions are very welcome and help Yoast SEO remain the #1 SEO plugin for WordPress.